ssime-git/mlops-boiler-plate/README.md

-# MLOps Boilerplate :A streamlined environment for MLOps projects.
+# MLOps Boilerplate : A streamlined environment for MLOps projects.

 This README provides a concise guide to setting up and managing your MLOps environment, including service URLs and credentials in an easy-to-read table format.

-## Disclaimer
+## Disclaimers
 Building the environment may take some time.
-You might consider take a brake with a kit-kat.
+You might consider take a brake with a kit-kat or take some time to read the `docker-compose.yml` file.

+Remember that the environment shoould be managed from the `/dockerfile` folder.
+This mean for example that the notebook should be run from within jupyter and not out of it.

+If you need to deploy several model, you need to create another context folder in `pluggins/cd4ml/deploy_model` and connect the latter to airflow somehow (since the pipelines are managed from airflow).

 > The minimum requirements for your VM: 16Gb RAM, 32Gb storage